 During the 1940s and 50s, many of Britain’s leading artists congregated in St Ives.

-What followed were sculptures, sceneries and studios.
-All of which helped a small fishing town in West Cornwall became the centre for modern art between the 1940s and 1960s.
+What followed were sculptures, sceneries, and studios.
+All of this helped a small fishing town in West Cornwall become the hub for modern art between the 1940s and 1960s.